-When it comes to the closure of a law firm, there are numerous risks to consider, in particular: failure to meet regulatory requirements leading to disciplinary action; claims for loss of documents, breach of confidentiality or negligence; and complaints of poor service to the Legal Ombudsman.
-All of these are likely to be costly and time-consuming to deal with and may affect your ability to practise in the future.
+Depending on the reasons, the closure of a law firm can be very stressful and there is a lot to think about.
+There are numerous risks to consider, in particular: failure to meet regulatory requirements leading to disciplinary action; claims for loss of documents, breach of confidentiality or negligence; and complaints of poor service to the Legal Ombudsman.
+All of these are likely to be costly and time-consuming to deal with and may affect your ability to practice in the future.

 Regulatory breaches can lead to fines and/or restrictions on your ability to practice and in very serious cases striking off.
 The SRA will not authorise a new firm if it has concerns about the individuals involved.